fred144/fred144.github.io/index.md

 ---

 I'm a PhD student at Columbia University [Astronomy](https://www.astro.columbia.edu/content/fred-angelo-garcia).
+I'm working on galaxy formation at Columbia and at the CCA at the Flatiron Institute.
 Previously, I was at the University of Maryland and at NASA GSFC.
-Currently, I'm working on galaxy formation at Columbia and at the CCA at the Flatiron Institute.

 <!-- I'm Fred, an undergraduate student at the University of Maryland's Departments of [Physics](https://umdphysics.umd.edu/) and [Astronomy](https://www.astro.umd.edu/).
 Currently, I'm  working on computer simulations at the [CTC](https://www.astro.umd.edu/rareas/ctc/) and with [nuSpaceSim](https://heasarc.gsfc.nasa.gov/docs/nuSpaceSim/) at GSFC.   -->